wallace-js/wallace/README.md

 ### 3. Freedom

-Wallace is possibly the world's only fully open front-end framework, in that you can override all behaviour at a granular level without loss of functionality.
-For example, you could:

-- Modify how certain components update their DOM.
-- Interrupt the render flow and update just the components you want.
-- Update only certain elements within components, or only certain aspects (text vs style).

-Wallace is so simple and mechanical that you can interact with it and make it do exactly what you want.
-And this means you can:

-- Resolve performance bottlenecks easily and cleanly.
-- Optimise further and more easily than any other framework.
-- Use the core functionality as a base to build something else, like a puzzle platform, or game engine.

-Freedom doesn't just let you do cool things, it also protects you.
-No framework performs well in all conditions, and you don't know what those are, or how much time you'll waste finding a viable workaround (if there even is one) until you're in the thick of it.

-This point alone makes it seem like madness picking a closed framework for any project, but then again there hasn't been a choice until now.
+Most frameworks severely restrict your freedom (e.g. once React controls a tree of DOM, you can only update it through React) which creates two problems:

+1. You have to accept unnecessary churn (React renders entire trees to update a single DOM element, reactive frameworks fire twice the updates you actually need etc...)
+2. If the framework performs poorly, or prevents you from pulling off a useful trick (like reparenting) there might be nothing you can do about it, other than sink ever more time confirming this is the case.

+Wallace uses a very sophisticated compiler to create very simple run time objects whose operations you can fully customise and interact with.
+All run time behaviour can be overridden, which possibly makes Wallace the only fully open framework that doesn't restrict your freedom.

+This freedom lets you:

+- Be more specific about which components update.
+- Update select elements/attributes inside components.
+- Change how any given component behaves (DOM updates or otherwise).

+This lets you cleanly achieve maximum DOM performance, and many other things.
+But most importantly it protects you from performance bottlenecks, and the time you'd waste trying to fix them in a more restrictive framework.

 #### It's all in the name

-Wallace is named after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) - or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/) who made it hard to discuss freedom of any kind in Scotland without the risk of someone reenacting this scene:
+Wallace is named after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) - or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/), who made it impossible to mention freedom of any kind in Scotland without the risk of someone reenacting this scene:

 ![Mel Gibson shouting FREEDOM in Braveheart](https://thecinematicexperiance.wordpress.com/wp-content/uploads/2016/04/braveheart-1.jpg)